Setting the Stage: Text-Driven Scene-Consistent Image Generation: Methods

 \subsection{Overview}

-Given a reference scene image $I_{\mathrm{scene}}$ and a text condition $c$ that specifies both the entity to be generated in the scene and its spatial relationship to the scene, our goal is to generate a scene-consistent output image $I_{\mathrm{out}}$ that (i) depicts the same physical scene as $I_{\mathrm{scene}}$, and (ii) correctly generates the entity according to the spatial relation described in the text.
+Given a reference scene image $I_{\mathrm{scene}}$ and a text condition $c$ that specifies both the actor category (e.g., a man or a book) to be placed in the scene and its spatial relationship to the scene, our goal is to generate a scene-consistent output image $I_{\mathrm{out}}$ that (i) depicts the same scene identity as $I_{\mathrm{scene}}$, and (ii) correctly generates the actor according to the spatial relation described in the text.
 We denote the generative model as

 where $f_\theta$ is implemented as a diffusion-based image generator conditioned on both the reference scene and the text.